 Since 1997, drivers have enjoyed better fuel economy, lower running costs and unrivalled levels of comfort and refinement thanks to Toyota’s hybrid technology.
-Today, Toyota’s range of seven hybrid cars encompasses small hybrids like the Toyota Yaris Hybrid, family-sized cars like the Toyota Prius, Auris Hybrid and C-HR even estates like the Auris Hybrid Touring Sports.
+Today, Toyota’s range of hybrid cars encompasses small hybrids like the Toyota Yaris Hybrid, family size cars like the Toyota Prius, Corolla and C-HR, even estates like the Corolla Hybrid Touring Sports.
 But have you ever wondered how hybrid cars work?

 Read on to discover exactly what Toyota’s Hybrid Synergy Drive system is, how it works and how it benefits the environment and your wallet.